-Enjoy this delicious Agua de Jamaica!
+Homemade agua de jamaica is easier to make than you think!
 A classic Mexican drink made with dried roselle hibiscus flowers infused in hot water.
-It’s just like making tea!
+It’s just like making tea.

 Want to have something different but healthy to drink?
-Then look no further!
 Agua De Jamaica is a refreshing tea that is full of vitamin C, minerals and lot of invigorating flavor.
+It’s a family favorite!

 Agua De Jamaica is one of the most popular Agua Frescas in Mexico just like Agua De Sandia, Agua De Pepino or Agua De Piña.
-Want something creamy?
-Make my Horchata!
 It’s a crowd favorite that never disappoints.

 What exactly is Jamaica?

-The correct term for Jamaica in English is Roselle (y en Español es rosa de Jamaica) – Hibiscus sabdariffa.
-The drink it’s not made out of those ornamental hibiscus plants like you see in the photos with the drinks (those were just used as props lol).
+The correct term for Jamaica in English is Roselle (en Español es rosa de Jamaica) – Hibiscus sabdariffa.
+The drink it’s not made out of those ornamental hibiscus plants like you see in the photos with the drinks.

 Jamaica has many health benefits including lowering blood pressure, reduce levels of sugar and fats in blood, reduces inflammation and other amazing uses.